lebrunthibault/lebrunthibault.github.io/content/post/backend development/Conference  Protecting the domain.md

 - flat
 - different perspective

-should be replaced by value objects and events
+should be replaced by ids, value objects and events

 ### Testing

 - Tests should test the domain

-### Domain calling infrastructure
+### Domain communication and calls

 Options